 There are more details about Mama’s Anger Management HERE.
 So go check out the different packages that Amanda offers and see which one might work for you.

-The class begins on January 23rd, so if you are going to join me, register soon before the course closes.
-I have been waiting since the Fall for the course to become available, so I can't wait!
+The class begins on JULY 31st, so if you are going to join me, register soon before the course closes.
+I have been waiting since the Winter for the course to become available, so I can't wait!

 If you have any questions about the course, pop over to her website or just message me and I will try and find out any answers for you too.